example42/sai-suite/README.md

 - `saigen config --show` - Display current configuration
 - `saigen --help` - Show all available commands and options

+## Troubleshooting

+For common issues and solutions, see the [Troubleshooting Guide](docs/troubleshooting.md).

 ## Configuration

 ### SAI Configuration